nashsclay/Bitblocks/README.md

 `bitblocks-cli stop`

 This will allow you to edit your masternode's wallet (not your computer's wallet).
 You can also you this command after the setup to fix if you input the incorrect MN key.
 Once open and done making changes, press Ctrl + o then Enter to save changes, then Ctrl + x to exit.
-Then run cmpco-cli stop to restart the MN.
+Then run bitblocks-cli stop to restart the MN.

 `nano ~/.bitblocks/bitblocks.conf`

-This is where your CampusCoin-Masternode program files are saved to
+This is where your BitBlocks-Masternode program files are saved to

 `cd /usr/local/bin`